Language Barriers Impact Outcomes

 Ad hoc or untested resources

-Human vs AI language solutions
+Human vs AI language Solutions

 Technology is playing an increasing role in language access, but it is not a one-size-fits-all solution.